simplemes/simplemes-core/eframe/src/main/docs/adr/loginAuth.md

 Authentication of most requests is via JWT Cookies submitted with the HTTP request.
 This simplifies the browser-based page interactions and only mildly complicates the REST API usage.

-Along with this JWT cookie use for authentication, we also support the use of JWT Refresh tokens using the a refresh controller _'/login/refresh'_.
-This is used in the background to refresh the JWT cookie shortly before it is due to expire.
-Each request returns a cookie (_Silent-JWT-Refresh_) to tell the browser page logic (_eframe.js_) to request a token refresh after this amount of time.
+Along with this JWT cookie use for authentication, we also support the use of Auto Refresh Refresh tokens using for all non-asset requests.
+A request with an expired JWT and a valid JWT_REFRESH_TOKEN will automatically generate a new JWT token cookie in the response.

-This mechanism uses an iframe refresh to update the JWT access cookie when it is about to timeout.
-This refreshes the access token and updates to a new refresh token.
-This approach allows a user to have multiple tabs open in a single browser or to use multiple browsers/clients to access the server over HTTP.

-REST API clients will need to use explicitly request the new access cookie as needed.

-Part of the security protocol makes use of a _SingleUseRefreshToken_ instead of the normal re-usable tokens.
+Part of the security protocol makes use of a _Single Use Refresh Token_ instead of the normal refresh tokens.
 This reduces the chance of a refresh token being leaked to un-authorized users.
-This does complicate the client-side refresh logic.
-The browser page logic (_eframe.js_) uses some local storage settings top reduce the chance of two legitimate browser pages from requesting a refresh from the same token.
+This should give a good user experience without a big compromise of the security.

 If a second attempt is made to re-use a token, then a warning is logged and all tokens for the user are revoked.

+REST API clients will need to use explicitly request the new access cookie as needed.

 ### OAuth /oauth/access_token Endpoint Use

 This endpoint is intentionally broken.
 The replacement _/login/access_token_ provides a single-use replacement